christopherkobayashi/tapclean/docs/designing_new_scanners.md

 Sync
 ----
-After the *lead-in sequence* has been read, a *sync pattern* is expected, so that if it's found the loader can reliably read in the following data, or even first read backwards and acknowledge a sequence of pre-pilot bytes (check the "Mega-Save" scanner for an example).
+After the *lead-in sequence* has been read in, a *sync pattern* is expected, so that if it's found the loader can reliably read in the following data, or even first read backwards and acknowledge a sequence of pre-pilot bytes (check the "Mega-Save" scanner for an example).
 If a *sync pattern* is not found, there's probably a disturb in the *lead-in sequence* that is not a *sync pattern*, not yet.
 Therefore the scanner (just as the loader code does itself) has to go back one step and try to read in the remaining part of the *lead-in sequence*.
 Eventually a *sync pattern* will be found.
 The *sync pattern* can be just a bit (usually it's the other value than the one used by a *lead-in sequence* that consists in a sequence of the same bit value repeated), or a byte, or a sequence of bytes (ie. 2 or more bytes).
 Since the code to read in those different *sync patterns* depends on the pattern itself, we have to specify if it is: a bit, a Byte, or a sequence (either of bits or Bytes).
 Then we can copy and paste the right code from an existing scanner to do the job.